chezeng/Media/WhatIAM/articles/take_care_device.md

 #### **How to Prevent Battery Aging:**

-- **Enable “Optimized Battery Charging”**
-    macOS includes a feature called **Optimized Battery Charging**, which learns your usage patterns and limits charging to around 80% most of the time.
+- **Enable “Optimized Battery Charging”:** macOS includes a feature called **Optimized Battery Charging**, which learns your usage patterns and limits charging to around 80% most of the time.
 The battery will only charge to 100% when it anticipates you’ll need it.
-    - You can enable this in **System Settings → Battery → Optimized Battery Charging**.
+You can enable this in **System Settings → Battery → Optimized Battery Charging**.
-- **Occasionally Discharge the Battery**
-    If you’re mostly using your MacBook while plugged in, unplug it occasionally and let the battery drain to around 50%-60% before plugging it back in.
+- **Occasionally Discharge the Battery:** If you’re mostly using your MacBook while plugged in, unplug it occasionally and let the battery drain to around 50%-60% before plugging it back in.
 This avoids keeping the battery at 100% all the time, which can contribute to degradation.

 ---